ListObjects

 The name of the bucket containing the objects.

-When using this action with an access point, you must direct requests to the access point hostname.
+Access points - When you use this action with an access point, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
+When using the access point ARN, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName-AccountId.s3-accesspoint.Region.amazonaws.com.
 When using this action with an access point through the AWS SDKs, you provide the access point ARN in place of the bucket name.
 For more information about access point ARNs, see Using access points in the Amazon S3 User Guide.

-A delimiter is a character you use to group keys.
+A delimiter is a character that you use to group keys.

 Marker is where you want Amazon S3 to start listing from.
 Amazon S3 starts listing after this specified key.
 Marker can be any key in the bucket.